mareksagan/mareksagan.github.io/_posts/2020-04-05-ats-systems-and-how-to-deal-with-them.md

 ---
-title: ATS systems and why we hate them
+title: ATS systems and how to deal with them
 tags: [Social Media, Technology]
 style:
 color: blue